 This is different from the topic or theme of the competition.
-If the photography competition is looking for portraits of people with wrinkles and a specific expressions then that is what the judges are going to seek from the entries.
+If the photography competition is looking for portraits of people with wrinkles and specific expressions, then that is what the judges are going to seek from the entries.
 Sometime back, I was asked to help in judging some entries for a magazine which was printing an article on a religious festival.
 More than the festivities and celebrations, they were interested in showing the detrimental after-effects of the festival on the cleanliness of the area and its ecological impact.
 All the wonderful photographs got rejected and a simple photograph that showed the leftovers of the celebration with a cleaner sweeping the venue was the one that got selected.

 This is my personal favorite.
 Just because a photograph is excellent doesn’t mean that it was clicked in a proper technical manner.
 I recently saw a photograph of a landscape which was clicked by the photographer using a 35mm lens in full daylight at f/22 aperture.
 The shutter speed used was 1/4000 sec with an insanely high ISO.
 The picture was wonderful but was technically wrong in my opinion.
 Why use such a high shutter speed if there was no specific purpose in mind?
 The photographer had a good camera with excellent high ISO performance but that doesn’t justify using a high ISO.
-Ideally the photograph should have been captured at the native ISO (or the ISO with the least noise, which may not be the lowest).
+Ideally, the photograph should have been captured at the native ISO (or the ISO with the least noise, which may not be the lowest).
 In most competitions, judges tend to ignore this aspect but somehow to me this is sacrilege.
-This show a very poor understanding of the technical aspects.
+This shows a very poor understanding of the technical aspects.

 Story behind the photograph